Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter/README.md

    Therefore no consent can be presented via a UI and accepted to use the service app.
    Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant. ![grant admin consent](docs/grant-admin-consent.png "grant admin consent")
-   You need to be an Azure AD tenant admin to do this.
+   You need to be a Microsoft Entra tenant admin to do this.

-1. Then back to **Azure Active Directory**, in the left-hand navigation pane, select **Groups**, and then set `user` as member of `group1`.
+1. Then back to **Microsoft Entra ID**, in the left-hand navigation pane, select **Groups**, and then set `user` as member of `group1`.

 ---
-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 3:  Configure the sample to use your Microsoft Entra tenant

 In the steps below, "client-id" is the same as "Application ID" or "AppId".